oweb36/mws-docs/Characters/Air Conditioners/WELLPan.md

 ## Identity

-WELLPan is a Samsung AS09BPAN [heat pump](Air%20Conditioners.md).
+WELLPan is a Samsung AS09BPAN wall-mounted [heat pump](Air%20Conditioners.md).
 His name is pronounced as Well-Pan.
 His name is derived from the PAN of his species' model name and the *Well equidistributed long-period linear (WELL)* random number generator.

 WELLPan was born in July 2007.
 He is a cisgender and helisexual male (he/him).
 Yes, he sexually identifies as an Apache Attack Helicopter.
 This is not a joke (kinda).
 If skin color matters, he is white.